The Driving Factors Behind Everything We Do

 I Want Your Vote!
 The Story Behind ecoimagine

 That fall I also attended a presentation given by Tobias Lütke, the Founder and CEO of Shopify.
-One of the concepts that really resonated with me was the idea of commerce as your vote.
-He basically said that if you want to see a company or a brand prevail, buy their products.
-If you don’t, avoid them.
-The masses will decide what stays and what goes.
-As a group, your purchases can and will impact demand, mindshare and ultimately legislation.
+One of the concepts he shared was the idea of commerce as a vote.
+He said that companies prevail when you buy something - just like candidates win if you vote for them.
+As a group, it is our purchases that enable a company to succeed or fail.

-Maybe it was the combination of the two experiences, or maybe it was a mid-life crisis, but within a few months I had decided I was going to open an online store and sell eco products people will love.
-It was time to leave consulting to someone else.
+Maybe it was the combination of the two experiences, or maybe it was a mid-life crisis, but within a few months I had decided I was going to open an online store and sell eco products.

 President & Founder, ecoimagine